gregorriegler/gregorriegler/README.md

 ### Hi, I'm Gregor 👋

-I'm a Technical Coach and Crafter who is constantly learning.
+I'm a Technical Coach and Crafter and I love learning.
 I enjoy practicing with peers and sharing my knowledge with others.
 My objective is to assist individuals and teams in finding joy in their work and improving their software development skills.